SillyXilly/qr_code_generator_bml/README.md

 ## Customizing

-You can customize the appearance by modifying the CSS in the HTML files:
+You can customize the appearance by modifying the Tailwind classes in the HTML files:
 - `index.html` - The QR code generator page
 - `business.html` - The business information display page

+The project uses Tailwind CSS via CDN for styling, making it easy to modify the appearance by simply changing the utility classes in the HTML.

 ## Files